 The following uses are permitted in the floodway fringe areas:

-A. Permitted Uses.
-Any use permitted in the zoning district in accordance with this title, unless prohibited by YMC 15.27.410.
+A. Any use permitted in the zoning district in accordance with this title, unless prohibited by YMC 15.27.410; provided, that said use is in compliance with the flood hazard protection standards of YMC 15.27.407 and 15.27.408 and other applicable provisions of this chapter and will have a negligible effect upon the floodway in accordance with the floodway encroachment provisions of YMC 15.27.412(B);

+B. All new encroachments, including fill, new construction and other development, if certification by a registered professional engineer is provided demonstrating through hydrologic and hydraulic analysis performed in accordance with standard engineering practice that the effect of the subject encroachment together with the cumulative effects of all similar potential encroachments shall not materially cause water to be diverted upland of the established floodway fringe, cause erosion, obstruct the natural flow of water, reduce the carrying capacity of the floodway, or result in any increase in flood levels during the occurrence of the base flood discharge;

+C. All new encroachments, including fill, new construction and other development, if:1.
+The new encroachment is separated from the waterbody by an existing public roadway or legal development.

+2. The new encroachment is located in a residential zone with a density of greater than 1 unit per acre.

-B. Utility Transmission Lines.
+D. Utility Transmission Lines.
 Utility transmission lines shall be permitted when consistent with this title and where not otherwise inconsistent with Part Four of this chapter; except that when the primary purpose of such a transmission line is to transfer bulk products or energy through a floodway fringe or special flood hazard area, such transmission line shall conform to the following:

 1. Electric transmission lines shall cross floodway fringe and special flood hazard areas by the most direct route feasible.
 When support towers must be located within floodway fringe or special flood hazard areas, they shall be placed to avoid high floodwater velocity and/or depth areas, and shall be adequately floodproofed.

 2. Buried utility transmission lines transporting hazardous materials, including but not limited to crude and refined petroleum products and natural gas, shall be buried a minimum of four feet.
 Such burial depth shall be maintained within the floodway fringe or special flood hazard area to the maximum extent of potential channel migration as determined by hydrologic analyses.
-All such hydrologic analyses shall conform to requirements of YMC 15.27.411(C)(3).
+All such hydrologic analyses shall conform to requirements of YMC 15.27.411(D)(3).

 3. Beyond the maximum extent of potential channel migration, utility transmission lines transporting hazardous and nonhazardous materials shall be buried below existing natural and artificial drainage features.